UniversalDependencies/docs/_gun/index.md

 ### Non-verbal Clauses

 * Mbyá Guaraní is an omnipredicative language.
 Nouns and other non-verbal open word classes can be used predicatively without copula.
+In certain environments, non-verbal predicates are introduced by the copula _iko_.

 ### Language Specific Syntactic Relations